Might and Magic VII: For Blood and Honor: Plot

 What was witnessed by the war parties of elves and goblins was not the full story - when the Terrans emerged from the sea, they soon fell into disagreement over their mission.
-While Resurectra, Robert the Wise, Crag Hack and Sir Caneghem, wanted to build a forgotten Gate created by the Ancients, capable of allowing them to reach the two warring Guardians and perhaps even the enigmatic Ancients themselves, the others, Kastore, Tolberti, Dark Shade and Maximus, wanted to revive the Ancients' broken Heavenly Forge, capable of creating futuristic weaponry beyond compare, and use it to conquer Enroth.
-Eventually, the two groups separated into two parties - one "good" and one "evil" - and began exploring Antagarich, but not before each party set up a trap on the "Lincoln" to prevent the other side from gaining control over it.
-While Kastore led the "evil" party and eventually secured places in Deyja beside Archibald in order to continue to research a way to revive the Forge, Resurectra led the "good" party and formed an alliance with Gavin in order to complete the Gate, with both finding that needed champions to get control of the seedship and recover an important device known as Oscillation Overthruster, to complete their instrument of victory.
+Resurectra, Robert the Wise, Crag Hack and Sir Caneghem wanted to rebuild a forgotten Gate created by the Ancients, capable of allowing them to reach the two warring Guardians and perhaps even the enigmatic Ancients themselves.
+The others, Kastore, Tolberti, Dark Shade and Maximus, wanted to revive the Ancients' broken Heavenly Forge, capable of creating futuristic weaponry beyond compare, and use it to conquer Enroth.
+Eventually, the two groups separated into two parties - one "good" and one "evil" - and began exploring Antagarich, but not before each party set up a trap on the Lincoln to prevent the other side from gaining control over it.
+While the elven sorcerer Kastore led the "evil" party and eventually secured places for them in Deyja beside Archibald in order to continue to research a way to revive the Forge, the gnomish cleric Resurectra led the "good" party and formed an alliance with Gavin in order to complete the Gate, with both finding that they now need champions to get control of the seedship and recover an important device known as an Oscillation Overthruster to complete their instrument of victory.

-Before the party can retrieve the device needed by Resurectra/Kastore, they first find themselves having do battle against the diabolical Kreegans (the devil-like race that featured in Might and Magic VI) and eliminate their monarch, Xenofex.
-Travelling to the Land of the Giants, the party soon receive a message from Archibald upon arrival, informing them that (regardless of their alignment) Kastore deposed him and took control of the Necromancers.
-Having become weary and guilt-ridden for his past crimes, he asks the players to enter the Kreegan's fortress and rescue Roland, in the hopes it will lift a death sentence put on him by Catherine.
-Rescuing Roland and defeating Xenofex, the party watch as the Ironfists reunite, before Archibald renounces his claim to Enroth's throne and departs in peace (which leads on into Heroes of Might and Magic III: Armageddon's Blade).
+Before the party can retrieve the device needed by Resurectra/Kastore, they first find themselves having do battle against the diabolical Kreegan (the devil-like alien race that featured in Might and Magic VI) and eliminate their monarch, Xenofex.
+Travelling to the Land of the Giants in the country of Eeofol, the party soon receive a message from Archibald upon arrival (regardless of the party's alignment), informing them that Kastore has deposed him and taken control of the Necromancers' Guild.
+Having become weary and guilt-ridden for his past crimes, he asks the players to enter the Kreegan's fortress of Colony Zod in the Land of the Giants and rescue his brother Roland, in the hopes that freeing her husband will lift a death sentence put on Archibald by Catherine.
+Rescuing Roland and defeating Xenofex, the party watch as the Ironfists reunite, before Archibald renounces his claim to Enroth's throne and departs in peace (Roland's liberation leads on into Heroes of Might and Magic III: Armageddon's Blade).